jtang766/Moon/_posts/2018-02-25-quick-and-easy-red-thai-curry.md

 -	Coriander flakes

 ## INSTRUCTIONS
-1. Frist brown the meat you are using.
+1. First brown the meat you are using.
 This hardens the edge, so the meat doesn't fall apart.
 2. Cut your onion into slices.
 You can throw in the onions and stir fly with the meat.
-3. While you cook your meet, cut your veggies and prep the slow cooker - slice the red peppers, cut the stems off the Thai chilli paper and squash the pepper flat; and dice your potatoes.
+3. While you cook your meat, cut your veggies and prep the slow cooker - slice the red peppers, cut the stems off the Thai chilli paper and squash the pepper flat; and dice your potatoes.
 4. When you are done browning the meat, add it to your collection.
 Combine all your spices, ginger paste and coconut oil.
 5. Store in the fridge
 6. In the morning, move the pot into slow cooker.
 Add in your coconut milk.